keptn/keptn.github.io/content/docs/0.6.0/reference/monitoring/dynatrace/index.md

 1. Create a Dynatrace API Token

-    Log in to your Dynatrace tenant, and go to **Settings > Integration > Dynatrace API**.
+    Log in to your Dynatrace tenant and go to **Settings > Integration > Dynatrace API**.
 Then, create a new API token with the following permissions:

     - Access problem and event feed, metrics and topology
     - Access logs